 The 1970s and 1980s saw great changes in the East Rochester community.
-The Village withdrew from the towns of Pittsford and Perinton and formed the Town/Village of East Rochester, one of three co-terminus communities in New York State.
+The Village withdrew from the towns of Pittsford and Perinton and formed the Town/Village of East Rochester, one of five co-terminus communities in New York State.
 The Carshops and Piano Works, the Village's two largest employers ceased operations.
 The business district east of Main Street to Madison Street and extending from Chestnut to Elm Streets was razed.
 With the help of urban renewal funds, a large mall was erected.
 More urban renewal funds were used to clear land for the present Village Hall and Library complex on West Commercial Street.
 The buildings on the former Carshops property were torn down and Despatch Drive was built on land where new industrial businesses are emerging.
 The Piano Works buildings have been refurbished and are now an attractive business complex.

 East Rochester has always been known as the "HOME OF CHAMPIONS", not only for the many national sports awards, but for the caring, community-involved people who make the Village so special.